0%

 What AI agents now handle autonomously:

-• Generate 100% test coverage in minutes from type definitions
+• Generate 100% test coverage in minutes from simple type definitions, often better than a human.

-• Write all boilerplate from an API specification
+• Write all boilerplate from an API specification, flawless and fast.

-• Systematically modernize technical debt patterns at codebase scale
+• Systematically modernize technical debt patterns across entire codebases.

-This does not mean junior engineering roles disappear.
+This doesn’t mean junior engineering roles vanish entirely.
 It means they mutate.
-Junior engineers who thrive in this environment are the ones who adapt by becoming systems thinkers earlier in their careers — reviewing architectural decisions and logic models rather than writing syntax.
+The junior engineers thriving in this new landscape are the ones who adapt by becoming systems thinkers much earlier in their careers.
+They're focused on reviewing architectural decisions and logic models, not just the syntax.

 #The Orchestrator's Toolkit: What Agents Are Actually Running